What You Need to Know Before You Begin the Texas Divorce Process

 Further, when it comes to the details of your child custody arrangement, you have a vested interest in carefully crafting the custody schedule that you believe is best for your children.
 While the court always prioritizes children’s best interests, you obviously know better when it comes to your own children.

 The more that you and your spouse can agree upon, the less the court will decide on your behalf.
 If you and your soon-to-be ex can’t hammer out the details together (with the help of your respective attorneys), a mediator may be able to help you find common ground.
+The mediation process is a great way to save on legal expenses.

 If You’re Considering Divorce, You Need a Dedicated Houston Family Law Attorney